tus/tus-js-client/README.md

 been interrupted.
 The array's length indicates the maximum number of attempts.
 For more details about the system of retries and delays, read the [Automated Retries](#automated-retries) section.
+* `retryOnNetworkLoss = false`: a boolean used to force retries on network loss.
+Could be used under bad mobile network conditions to allow retries until retryDelays expiration.
 * `removeFingerprintOnSuccess = false`: a boolean indicating if the fingerprint in the storage will be removed when the upload is successfully completed.
 This value is `false` for not breaking the previous API contract, but we strongly